-1. Assurances for MCO, PIHP, or PAHP programs
+1. Assur ances for MCO, PIHP, or PAHP programs

-1 The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
-The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP or PAHP programs.
-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: 1 The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance with the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
-If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.
+A Th e State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 vailability of Services; in so far as these requirements are applicable. e State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory quirements listed for PIHP or PAHP programs.

+ease identify each regulatory requirement for which a waiver is requested, the managed care program which the waiver will apply, and what the State proposes as an alternative requirement, if any: ı(s)

+wi th the CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliant the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
+Is is an initial waiver, the State assures that contracts that comply with these provisions will be submitted the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or CCM.
+If ted to

-If the 1915(b) Waiver Program does not include a PCCM component, please continue with Part II.B.
+If the 1915(b) Waiv er Program does not include a PCCM component, please continue with Part II.B.
 Capacity Standards.

+Section A: Prog ram Description

+Part II: Ac ccess

+e note PCCM program.
+The State must assure that Waiver Program enrollees have reasonable access to service below the activities the State uses to assure timely access to services.
+Availability Standards.
+The State's PCCM Program includes established maximum distance and/or to time requirements, given beneficiary's normal means of transportation, for waiver enrollees' access to following providers.
+For each provider type checked, please describe the standard.
+PCPs trave

+Please describe:

+2 \

+Please describe:

+, Ancillary providers \

+• Please describe:

+r ieuse uescrive.

+4 .
+Dental